 Okay so….did you get one?!
 Do you have one?!
 Are you ready?!
 Let's GO!

-When you get your Fitbit your first step is to make sure that puppy is charged!
+When you get your Fitbit your first step is to make sure it's charged!
 Get the cord, plug it into your computer and charge your Fitbit.
 Some models have a small tracker unit that pulls out of the housing and plug into the charging cord, while others click right onto the charging cord without removing anything.

-Okay.
-You’re ready to get online!
-You can either head to the Fitbit’s Login Page to create an account there or visit Fitbit’s Setup Page to get the App.
-After you sign up it will ask you to sync your device, which is a little for each model.
-If you run into any trouble at all, the Fitbit Help site is suuuuper helpful.
+If you run into any trouble at all, their Help site is suuuuper helpful.
 It also houses the user manuals for each model as well as a quick list of links to get your going.

 Now you're ready to track your daily activity.
 So…like….stand up and walk around!